ChainAgnostic/CAIPs/CAIPs/caip-19.md

 type: Standard
 created: 2020-06-23
 updated: 2020-06-23
-requires: 10
+requires: 2
 ---

 ## Simple Summary

-CAIP-19 defines a way to identify a type of asset (e.g. Bitcoin, Ether, ATOM) and an asset ID (for non fungible token) in a human readably, developer friendly and transaction-friendly way.
+CAIP-19 defines a way to identify a type of asset (e.g. Bitcoin, Ether, ATOM) and an asset ID (for non fungible token) in a human-readable, developer and transaction friendly way.

 ## Abstract